-Royal Dutch Shell: A or B Will No Longer Matter in 2019
+Royal Dutch Shell: A Or B Will No Longer Matter In 2019

 Image source: NY Mag

-A lot has been written about the Royal Dutch Shell share classes but the old information no longer applies.
+A lot has been written about the Royal Dutch Shell share classes, but the old information no longer applies.
 Once the new policy goes into effect in 2019, there will be virtually no difference between owning RDS.A or RDS.B shares.

 Royal Dutch Shell A vs. B share class arbitrage opportunity

 The opportunity here is the spread between the value of the two share classes.
-At the moment, the B-shares are priced at $61.96 while the A shares cost just $60.38.
+At the moment, the B shares are priced at $61.96, while the A shares cost just $60.38.

 If we exclude broker fees and potential tax issues, which are different for everyone, the sale of 1,000 shares of RDS.B will allow you to buy 1,026 shares of RDS.A and will also leave a little bit of cash in your account.
-It's not a huge difference but if you're invested in Royal Dutch Shell for the long run, this arbitrage opportunity will let you increase your number of shares by about 2.6 percent without taking on any extra risk.
+It's not a huge difference, but if you're invested in Royal Dutch Shell for the long run, this arbitrage opportunity will let you increase your number of shares by about 2.6 percent without taking on any extra risk.

 The spread between the two share classes is not fixed.
-It can fluctuate wildly, sometimes the A-shares are more expensive than the B-shares, but other times, the B-shares cost a couple of dollars more than the A-shares.
+It can fluctuate wildly - sometimes the A shares are more expensive than the B shares, but other times the B shares cost a couple of dollars more than the A shares.

 RDS.A data by YCharts